Steps to Withdraw

 Students may drop a course during the drop/add period without penalty.
 During the drop/add period, fees will be adjusted.

-After the drop/add period ends, students may withdraw from a course without penalty until mid-term.
-The student will receive no refund for dropping a course.
-A drop of all classes constitutes a complete withdrawal.
-Course drop forms are found in each division office or center.
+After the drop/add period ends, students may withdraw from a course without acadeic penalty until mid-term.
+The student will receive no refund for withdrawing from a course.

 Withdrawing from All Courses

 After the drop/add period, withdrawing from all courses will result in student accounts being refunded according to a graduated percentage scale.
 Please contact the Bursar's Office for questions about the refund process.

 Hardship withdrawals and grade appeals must be filed by the end of the academic semester immediately following the academic semester in which the withdrawal or appeal is requested.

 In order to witdraw frm a class after mid-semester due to hardship, students must complete the “Hardship Withdrawal” form.
 These forms may be obtained online and in the Office of the Vice President for Academic Affairs in Rome or from a Campus Dean at any other campus.
 If a student does not complete the “Documentation of Your Hardship” portion of that form, or completes that portion and the hardship is not approved, the student will receive the course grade earned.
 If the hardship is approved, the student will receive a “W” grade.
 The possibility that a student will fail a course after mid-semester will not be considered a hardship.